ianBanksia/stacks-invaders/README.md

 ## USER INTERFACE

 Please use the FRONTEND folder to find UI example.

 Typescript is used as main language, for a few reasons:

-- It's type safe(r), which increases security;
+- It's type safe(r), which increases security
-- No css + Tailwind: keep it simple and readable;
+- No css + Tailwind: keep it simple and readable
-- Readable (mostly) by the users: how can they verify if it's all giberish?
+- Readable (mostly) by the users: how can they verify if it's all gibberish?

-## IFPS and Image Generation
+## IPFS and Image Generation

 (to be documented)

 ## HOW TO HELP

 This project was done as a side-task during a week where I was suffering from hay fever and therefore not in a position to dedicate myself to DeFi and more complex numbers.

 As a result of that, there's plenty room for improvement in both backend and frontend implementations.

 This is a open-source project and all help is welcome.

-(MIT Licensed: you can do whatever you want, but there's no garantees of any kind)
+(MIT Licensed: you can do whatever you want, but there's no guarantees of any kind)

 Few items you can work on: